mainmatter/ember-simple-auth/README.md

 ## How does it work?

-Ember Simple Auth consists of 4 main building blocks - the session, a session store, authenticators and (optionally) authorizers.
+Ember Simple Auth consists of __4 main building blocks__ - the session, a session store, authenticators and (optionally) authorizers.

-The __session__ service is the main interface to the library.
-It provides methods for authenticating and invalidating the session as well as for setting and reading session data.
-Being an Ember Service, it can be injected wherever needed in the application.
+The __session service is the main interface to the library__.
+It provides __methods for authenticating and invalidating the session__ as well as for setting and reading session data.

-The __session store__ persists the session and its data so that it survives a page reload.
+The __session store persists the session state__ so that it survives a page reload.
 It also synchronizes the session state across multiple tabs or windows of the application so that e.g. a logout in one tab or window also results in a logout in all other tabs or windows of the application.

-__Authenticators__ authenticate the session.
-They implement the concrete mechanisms for verifying a user's identity so that an application can support multiple ways of authentication such as sending credentials to the application's own backend server, Facebook, github etc. by leveraging multiple authenticators.
+__Authenticators authenticate the session__.
+An application can leverage multiple authenticators to support multiple ways of authentication such as sending credentials to the application's own backend server, Facebook, github etc.

-__Authorizers__ use the data retrieved by an authenticator and stored in the session to generate authorization data that can be injected into outgoing requests such as Ember Data requests.
+__Authorizers__ use the data retrieved by an authenticator and stored in the session to __generate authorization data that can be injected into outgoing requests such as Ember Data requests__.

 ## How do I use it?